Amazing Green Tea Health Benefits

 TYPES OF GREEN TEA

-Green tea comes mainly in two types: Chinese Green tea and Japanese Green tea.
+Green tea comes mainly in two types: Chinese Green tea and Japanese Green tea (Matcha 抹茶).
+Discover the fascinating history of Matcha Green tea in this article.

-Famous Chinese Green tea includes Dragon Well (or Lung Jing), Bi-Lo Chun, Gun Powder, and more.
+Famous Chinese Green teas include Dragon Well (Lung Jing), Bi-Lo Chun, Gunpowder, and more.
 Chinese Green teas taste elegant, refined, and delicious.
 Traditionally, Chinese tea masters like to mix Green tea with floral notes such as Jasmine to imbue fragrance.
-Heard of Scented Tea (also called Yellow tea?)
-Chinese Jasmine Green Tea is a typical example of Scented Tea.
+Heard of Scented Tea (also called Yellow tea), Chinese Jasmine Green Tea is a classic example of Scented Tea.

 Ever wonder how tea spread from China to Japan?
 It’s a fascinating chapter in tea history!